simon-v/minipos/README.md

 * The same directory as the executable and the library files
 * The current directory

+A best-practice setup would have the library installed system-wide (e.g., to `/usr/share` or `/opt`) and the data directory per (unprivileged) user.

 Copy `minipos.cfg.sample` to `minipos.cfg` in your data directory and edit it to your liking.

-Add your extended public key (xpub), or some receiving addresses (a minimum of one, and at least as many as the number of simultaneous payments you expect to receive; So, if at no point do you expect to process more than one customer at once, then one receiving address is enough).
-If you use both, statically defined addresses will be used first, then generated ones.
+Add your extended public key (xpub), or some static receiving addresses to the config file.
+If using static receiving addresses, you will need to add at least as many as the number of simultaneous payments you expect to receive; So, if at no point do you expect to process more than one customer at once, then one receiving address is enough.

-If you want to add many static receiving addresses at once, you can put them in an `address.list` file, one per line.

-Finally, start the `minipos` executable, and take note of this computer's IP address.
+Start the `minipos` executable, either manually, or using the provided systemd service file.
+Take note of this computer's IP address.
 You will use it to connect to the MiniPOS server.

-A systemd service file is provided to ease this process.

 ### Usage

-Navigate to the server's address and port from any device with a relatively modern browser.
+Navigate to the server's IP address and port from any device with a relatively modern browser.

 In the request creation page, enter the amount you wish to charge.
 You can use the percent button to apply a sales tax or crypto discount to the amount you have entered.
 Press the green check mark button.